 You may be entitled to compensation if you have been injured in a non-fault accident.
 However, it might leave you with many questions.
 Like, how much could your injury be worth?
 What increases or decreases the compensation amount?
 How is it calculated?

 To answer all these questions, we have put together this comprehensive guide.
 This will help you understand factors that shape your compensation amount.
 The role of the Judicial College Guidelines and what the new RTA OIC tariff means for your case.
 We will also shed light on CICA rules.
-Moreover, you can also use our user-friendly injury compensation calculator.
-It will indicate how much your claim may be worth with just a few clicks.
+Moreover, to facilitate you further, we have made a simple tool that you can use to calculate how much your claim may be worth with just a few clicks.

 So, whether you are dealing with an insurance company or the defendant’s lawyers.
 There are certain injury aspects which are looked upon.
 Here are some key factors that affect how much you can get for your personal injury compensation claim: